Equivariant cohomology of torus orbifolds: Torus orbifolds

 where $\varpi(t)=(t,t^2, t^3, t^6)$ and $\lambda(t_1, t_2, t_3, t_4)=(t_1^{-2}t_2, t_1^{-3}t_3, t_1^{-6}t_4)$, so that $\ker(\lambda)={\rm im}(\varpi)$.
 Identifying ${\rm coker}(\varpi)$ with $T^3$ by taking a right splitting $\varrho \colon T^3 \to T^4$ defined by $\varrho(r_1, r_2, r_3)=(1, r_1, r_2, r_3)$, we calculate the orbifold tangential representations around each fixed point by a similar manner to Example \ref{ex_wCP_111222}.
 The corresponding orbifold GKM-graph coincides with the one described in Figure \ref{fig_orb_tor_graph_CP1236}, which is indeed an orbifold torus graph. \end{example}

 We continue this section by introducing a combinatorial model for a torus orbifold, and end up with studying its equivariant cohomology ring with integer coefficients.

 \begin{remark} We refer to \cite{GKRW} for an exposition of torus orbifolds.
-The authors also discussed GKM-graphs for torus orbifolds, but they adopt $H^2(BT)$ as the target space of the axial function.
-This resulting equivariant cohomologies of torus orbifolds that they calculate will then be taken with rational coefficients. \end{remark}
+The authors also discuss GKM-graphs for torus orbifolds, but they adopt $H^2(BT)$ as the target space of the axial function.
+The resulting equivariant cohomologies of torus orbifolds that they calculate are then taken with rational coefficients. \end{remark}